Mattlister/envirosea1/README.md

+### Registration and Login added for security and defensive design

+The MS4 website application is required to have defensive design added so a can enter secure information.
+Secure information such as credit card information and address details.
+Because they'll be entering such details, they must have peace of mind that their data is secure.

 full stack based project using business logic.
 The front end

 In this project, you'll build a full-stack site based around business logic used to control a centrally-owned dataset.